MASangys/wikipedia.zh/Page/模块:WikidataIB.md

 `   local pd = args.plaindate or args.pd or "no"`
 `   args.pd = pd`

+`   -- allow qualifiers to have a different date format; default to year` `   args.qdf = args.qdf or args.qualifierdateformat or args.df or "y"`

 `   local lang = args.lang or findlang().code`
-`   -- all proper values of a Wikidata property will be the same type as the first` `   -- qualifiers don't have a mainsnak, properties do` `   local datatype = objproperty[1].datatype or objproperty[1].mainsnak.datatype` `   -- out[] holds the values for this property`
+`   -- all proper values of a Wikidata property will be the same type as the first` `   -- qualifiers don't have a mainsnak, properties do`

+`   local datatype = objproperty[1].datatype or objproperty[1].mainsnak.datatype`
+`   -- out[] holds the values for this property`
 `   -- mlt[] holds the language code if the datatype is monolingual text`